natalieagus/50002/docs/Labs/lab3.md

 Complete **questionnaire** on eDimension as well (1%).

 ### Starter Code
 There's no starter code for this lab.
-You simply need to have [Alchitry Labs V2](https://alchitry.com/alchitry-labs/) and Vivado installed.
-One of the members in the team should have Vivado installed since you need to compile and run your code in hardware for your checkoff.
+You simply need to have [Alchitry Labs V2](https://alchitry.com/alchitry-labs/).
+You would also need Vivado installed, but for checkoff, only **one** machine in your team needs Vivado to **flash** the final bitstream.
+You can debug everything else in simulation.

 ## Related Class Materials
 The lecture notes on **[sequential logic](https://natalieagus.github.io/50002/notes/sequential_logic)** are closely related to this lab.